What is Menopause?

 Menopause marks the event in a woman’s life during which she stops having menstrual periods.
 She no longer remains fertile and is unable to give birth.
 Menopause is a milestone in a woman’s life, which is as normal as puberty.
 It is as natural as the beginning of the menstrual cycle and shouldn’t be considered as a condition or a disease.
 Menopause is not considered to be a phase in a woman’s life.
 Rather, it is the end of the woman’s fertile window.
 It is marked by 12 consecutive months sans menstrual flow.
 Women are most likely to experience menopause in the age range of 45 to 55.
-Statistics points out that the average age of women having menopause is 51; however some may experience menopause much, much earlier at the onset of her 40s and some might experience the same at a later age.
+Statistics point out that the average age of women having menopause is 51; however, some may experience menopause much, much earlier at the onset of her 40s and some might experience the same at a later age.
 Early menopause is often caused due to smoking, unhealthy lifestyle, etc.

 What causes Menopause?